 Right-click a document in the Project Explorer or Document Manager and select the Rename option from the context menu.

-Select a document and press the F2 key, or select the Rename button in the ribbon.
+Select a document and press the F2 key.

 Renaming a document in ATLAS.ti does not change the name of the original source file.
 As described above under Adding Documents documents are copied into the ATLAS.ti library when adding them to an ATLAS.ti project, and ATLAS.ti no longer needs the original source files.